taskcluster/taskgraph/docs/reference/transforms/task_context.rst

 =======================

-The :mod:`taskgraph.transforms.task_context` transform can be used to substitute values into any field in a task with data that is not known until ``taskgraph`` runs.
+The :mod:`taskgraph.transforms.task_context` transform can be used to resolve keys and/or substitute values into any field in a task with data that is not known until ``taskgraph`` runs.

 This data can be provided in a few ways, as described below.